 He also revealed that the NMMZ had presented the findings of the report to the Ministry of Rural Development, Promotion and Preservation of National Culture and Heritage for Government to make a decision on the way forward.
 When asked by The Herald, permanent secretary in the Ministry Dr Thokozile Chitepo, could not disclose whether Britain had succeeded in identifying the human skulls it had in its museums saying her Ministry needed to brief the Executive first.

-Natural History Museum is a tourist resort/attraction located in Bulawayo in Bulawayo Metropolitan Province of Zimbabwe.
-The place hosts local, regional and international tourists who visit the country to have a realistic grasp of the country's diverse and heartening natural environemnt.
+Natural History Museum is a tourist resort/attraction located in Bulawayo in Bulawayo Metropolitan Province.
+The place hosts local, regional and international tourists who visit the country to have a realistic grasp of the country's diverse and heartening natural environment.
+See National Museums and Monuments of...
 Read More About Natural History Museum

 The First Chimurenga war broke out in the Zimbabwean plateau from 1896 to 1897.
 It was fought between the white colonisers under the British South Africa Company (BSAC) and the indigenous Shona and Ndebele communities.
 The war was as a result of the locals' resistance...
 Read More About First Chimurenga